-Content Please explain why this content is included Publicly available Company-wide Performance standards for direct operations Commitment to customer education A companywide water policy has a dedicated page on our company website.
-The performance standard of using non-potable water and reusing/recycling water whenever economically viable is stated.
+Content Please explain why this content is included Publicly available Company-wide Select facilities only Performance standards for direct operations Commitment to customer education Incorporated within group environmental, sustainability or EHS policy Acknowledges the human right to water, sanitation and hygiene Other: water will be re-used or recycled whenever its economically feasible to do so A companywide water policy has a dedicated page on our company website.
+The performance standard of using non- potable water and re-using/recycling water whenever economically viable is stated.
 Inclusion of the water policy page on the website is intended to educate customers and investors.
-Water is also included within the Safety and
+Water is also included within the Safety and Social Responsibility Policy that is publicly available on the company website.